-- 79. Since at least 2018 and continuing to the present, Defendants knowingly sold, purchased, shipped, transported, received, possessed, and distributed contraband cigarettes within the meaning of 18 U.S.C. § 2341(2), in violation of 18 U.S.C. § 2342(a).
+- 94. The State of California realleges all paragraphs set forth above and incorporates them by reference. - 95.
+Since at least 2018 and continuing to the present, under Defendants' direction, three of the Tribe's retail stores-the Desert Rose Casino gift shop, AIR Fuels Yreka, and AIR Fuels Alturas-knowingly sold, purchased, shipped, transported, received, possessed, and/or distributed contraband cigarettes within the meaning of 18 U.S.C. § 2341(2), in violation of 18 U.S.C. § 2342(a).
 Namely, each engaged in the above activities in the State of California with more than 10,000 cigarettes that did not bear the required State of California tax stamp.
 See Cal.
 Rev. & Tax.
-Code § 30163. - 80.
-Pursuant to 18 U.S.C. § 2346(b), California is empowered to bring an action in federal district court to prevent and restrain violations of the CCTA, and to obtain any other appropriate forms of relief from such violations, including civil penalties, disgorgement, and damages. - 81.
-As a result of the foregoing violations of the CCTA, California has suffered damages in the amount of \$2.87 for each pack of 20 cigarettes unlawfully trafficked. - 82.
+Code § 30163. - 96.
+Pursuant to 18 U.S.C. § 2346(b), California is empowered to bring an action in federal district court to prevent and restrain violations of the CCTA, and to obtain any other appropriate forms of relief from such violations, including civil penalties, disgorgement, and damages.
+Defendants are not immune from suit as an "Indian in Indian country," 18 U.S.C. § 2346(b)(1), because neither Rose nor Del Rosa live on the Alturas Indian Rancheria and/or because they conduct the above off of the Alturas Indian Rancheria. - 97.
+As a result of the foregoing violations of the CCTA, California has suffered damages in the amount of \$2.87 for each pack of 20 cigarettes unlawfully trafficked. - 98.
 Defendants will continue to violate the CCTA unless enjoined.

-THIRD CLAIM FOR RELIEF Violations of 18 U.S.C. § 1962(c) - Civil RICO Against Defendants Rose and Phillip Del Rosa
+THIRD CLAIM FOR RELIEF Violations of 18 U.S.C. § 1962(c) - Civil RICO

-- 83. The State of California realleges all paragraphs set forth above and incorporates them by reference. - 84.
-The State of California is a "person" as defined in 18 U.S.C. § 1961(3). - 85.
-Defendant Azuma is an "enterprise" as defined in 18 U.S.C. § 1961(4) and as used in 18 U.S.C. § 1962(c) and who engages in and whose activities affect interstate commerce. - 86.
-Since at least 2018 and continuing to the present, Defendants Rose and Phillip Del Rosa have conducted and participated in the Azuma enterprise through a pattern of racketeering activity.
+- Against Defendants in their personal capacities - 99.
+The State of California realleges all paragraphs set forth above and incorporates them by reference. - 100.
+The State of California is a "person" as defined in 18 U.S.C. § 1961(3).

+- 101. Azuma and its customers constitute an "enterprise" as defined in 18 U.S.C. § 1961(4) and as used in 18 U.S.C. § 1962(c) and who engages in and whose activities affect interstate commerce. - 102.
+Since at least 2018 and continuing to the present, Defendants have conducted and participated in the enterprise through a pattern of racketeering activity.
 See 18 U.S.C. § 1962(c).
-Specifically, Defendants Rose and Phillip Del Rosa engaged in multiple and repeated acts of cigarette trafficking in violation of the CCTA, 18 U.S.C. §§ 2341-2346, through the Azuma enterprise.
+Specifically, Defendants engaged in multiple and repeated acts of cigarette trafficking in violation of the CCTA, 18 U.S.C. §§ 2341-2346, through the enterprise.
 See 18 U.S.C. § 1961(1).
-The acts of trafficking made through the Azuma enterprise are both related and continuous, using the enterprise to accomplish the uniform purpose of profiting from the repeated and ongoing sale of contraband cigarettes in California.

-87. As a direct and proximate result of the foregoing racketeering activity and violations of 18 U.S.C. § 1962(c), California has suffered damages in the amount of \$2.87 for each pack of 20 cigarettes unlawfully trafficked, which constitutes and injury to its business or property within the meaning of 18 U.S.C. § 1964(c).
+The acts of trafficking made through the enterprise are both related and continuous, using the enterprise to accomplish the uniform purpose of profiting from the repeated and ongoing sale of contraband cigarettes in California. - 103.
+As a direct and proximate result of the foregoing racketeering activity and violations of 18 U.S.C. § 1962(c), California has suffered damages in the amount of \$2.87 for each pack of 20 cigarettes unlawfully trafficked, which constitutes and injury to its business or property within the meaning of 18 U.S.C. § 1964(c).

-FOURTH CLAIM FOR RELIEF Violations of Cal.
-Rev. & Tax.
-Code § 30165.1 - Directory Statute Against all Defendants
+FOURTH CLAIM FOR RELIEF Violations of 18 U.S.C. § 1962(d) - Civil RICO Conspiracy Against Defendants in their personal capacities